zyberspace/php-steam-web-api-client/README.md

 ------------------------
 Yeah, every API interface (those are not php interfaces) got generated automatically from the [`/ISteamWebAPIUtil/GetSupportedAPIList/v1/`](https://github.com/zyberspace/php-steam-web-api-client/blob/master/lib/Zyberspace/SteamWebApi/Interfaces/ISteamWebAPIUtil.php#L16-L23) method.
 Only the classes outside of the `Interfaces` directory are written from hand.

-This way it is easy for me to keep the api updated because i just need to run the generation command everytime valve changes something.
+This way it is easy for me to keep the api updated because i just need to run the generation command every time valve changes something.

 Installation
 ------------